ForEvolve/bootstrap-dark/readme.md

 1. Clone this repo
 1. Run `npm install`
 1. Run `dotnet restore`

+### Starting the project
+1. Run `dotnet run` or if you are using VS Code, `Start Debugging` will work.
 1. Run `npm run watch`
-1. Run `dotnet run`

-Browser-sync proxy should open in a browser at the following URI: `http://localhost:3002`.
+Once you started both server and the watch command, the `browser-sync` proxy should open in a browser at the following URI: `http://localhost:3002`.

-*See `dist/` for the generated css and js files.*

 ### Other build info
 There is a few npm and gulp scripts.